joaomatossilva/DateTimeExtensions/README.md

 To add new holiday definitions, please prefix culture-specific holidays with the country name (e.g., "USA_IndependenceDay").

+For more details, please refer to our [CONTRIBUTING.md](.github/CONTRIBUTING.md) file.

 ## 📖 Documentation

 For more detailed information, visit our [official documentation](http://www.kspace.pt/DateTimeExtensions/).